 Click on an offering mode for more details.

-- This unit consolidates clinical practice in podiatry in preparation for students to enter independent practice upon graduation and registration as a podiatrist.
+This unit consolidates clinical practice in podiatry in preparation for students to enter independent practice upon graduation and registration as a podiatrist.
 All aspects of the assessment and treatment of common foot conditions, performing minor surgery and the administration and prescription of scheduled medications are covered.
-The practical and ethical aspects of practicing are reviewed in weekly group discussions.

-- Typically this unit is assessed in the following ways: (1) clinical assessment; (2) assignment; and (3) in-training assessment.
+Indicative assessments in this unit are as follows: (1) clinical assessment; (2) assignment; and (3) in-training assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Catherine Crabb